 In Germany, the Bundesliga has the highest average attendance with clubs like Bayern Munich, Schalke 04, VIB Stuttgart, Hertha Berlin, Hamburg, and Borussia Monchengladbach all regularly attracting crowds of over 50,000.
 This is due to their lower overall prices.

-- Where the EPL scores high is on pure atmosphere.
-The anticipation, energy, and colour created by knowledgeable fans is second to none.
+Where the EPL scores high is on pure atmosphere.
+The anticipation, energy, and colour created by knowledgeable fans are second to none.
 At clubs like Leicester, West Ham Utd, Spurs new stadium, and Newcastle United, the noise created by the home fans when their team is winning is beyond belief!

 In short, it's not the quantity but rather the quality that counts.

 10. Money, Glory and Prestige: Earnings in the EPL

 A few select EPL superstars do earn colossal amounts of cash, what with TV sponsorship and commercial commitments and what not, but many EPL players, especially younger players, are way down the list when it comes banking the dosh.

 Are EPL players the highest paid sportsmen on the planet?
 The answer to this is a surprising yet resounding no. Whilst some top players do command weekly wages that would make the average stockbroker burst his spleen, the English premiership is way down on the list when it comes to amounts of cash dished out to players each year.

 Yet life isn't that bad for the players and their WAGS.
 According to the BBC, the following wages by age bracket are earned in the EPL:

 - 25-26: £653,000